corsis/PortFusion/README.markdown

 ### Trademark

 ```
-PortFusion™ is a trademark of Corsis (corsis.eu).
+PortFusion™ is a trademark of Corsis Research (corsis.eu).
 ```

 ### Trademark Policy